cbodden/nd-to-slack/README.md

 ![inspector](images/inspector.png)

-- Copy the role / name value to USER.
+- Copy the role / name / username value to USER.
 - Copy the subsonic-salt value to SALT.
 - Copy the subsonic-token value to TOKEN.